filecoin-project/fvm-docs/docs/index.md

 ## Why the FVM is useful

 There has been a huge demand from the developer community for compatibility with Ethereum and Solidity out of the box.
 With FVM developers can access EVM's massive corpus of audited and battle-tested smart contracts written in Solidity.
-FVM also supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, BPF.
+FVM also supports other foreign runtimes and virtual machines, such as JS/SES, LLVm, IR, and BPF.

 The FVM is flexible.
 Because it's not tightly-coupled to Filecoin, developers can adapt to it in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD).